eraybasar/pesdk-docs/_guides/ios/v8/concepts/logging.md

 In case you want to add a custom logger, create a new class, implement the `LoggerProtocol` and call the `add` method of the `MasterLogger`.
 For more details, take a look at the [`MasterLogger`]({{ site.baseurl }}/apidocs/{{page.platform}}/{{page.version}}/Classes/MasterLogger.html) documentation.

-Here is an example for a simple log with warning as log level.
+Here is an example for a simple log with warning as log-level.

 ```MasterLogger.warn("This is my important warning !")```